 Hallux Rigidus Correction

-For directions of use, refer to the directions found on the package insert.
+Refer to the instructions for use found in the package insert.

 Non-adherent dressing and outer dressings.

-Stravix® is packaged in a sterile polycarbonate jar contained within a heat-sealed pouch.
+Stravix® is supplied frozen (cryopreserved) and packaged in a sterile polycarbonate jar with a screw cap contained within a heat-sealed pouch contained within a tertiary box.
 This packaging configuration allows for the introduction of Stravix® into the sterile field.

 Donor eligibility is determined based on FDA screening and testing criteria, which includes testing for the following:

-Syphilis Rapid Plasma Reagin or Treponemal Specific Assay
+Syphilis Rapid Plasma Reagin (RPR) or Treponemal Specific Assay

 Each lot must be sterility negative per USP<71>